Billy Brown (footballer, born 1950): Managerial career

-Brown became assistant manager to Jim Jefferies, an old school friend from Musselburgh Grammar School, at Berwick Rangers in 1988.
-Since then he has followed him to Falkirk, Hearts, Bradford City and Kilmarnock.
+Billy Brown became the assistant manager to Jim Jefferies an old school friend from Musselburgh Grammar School, at Berwick Rangers in 1988.
+Since then, he followed Jefferies to Falkirk, Hearts, Bradford city and Kilmarnock.
 After leaving Kilmarnock with Jefferies in January 2010, Brown and Jefferies returned to Hearts soon afterwards.
-Jefferies and Brown were sacked by Hearts on 1 August 2011.
+Jefferies and Brown were sacked by Hearts on August 1, 2011.